telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 # TrackBall

 Along with [tooltip]({%slug radchartview-features-tooltip%}) and [pan/zoom]({%slug radchartview-features-panzoom%}) behaviors, RadChartView provides a trackball behavior through the __ChartTrackballBehavior__ class.
-This behavior can display a vertical line across the chart plot area and also to display little visual indicators (circles by default) at points where the trackball line crosses the visualization of a series object.
-For example when the trackball line crosses a line series line segment, a small circle is drawn highlighting the value of the series at this point.
+This behavior can display a vertical line across the chart plot area and it can display little visual indicators (circles by default) at points where the trackball line crosses the visualization of a series object.
+For example, when the trackball line crosses a line series line segment, a small circle is drawn highlighting the value of the series at this point.

 ![Rad Chart View-chart behaviors trackball](images/radchartview-chart_behaviors_trackballinfo_00.png)

-The last capability of the the trackball behavior is to display a small popup, similar to the tooltip, in order to provide more detailed information about the closest points to the track ball line's cross section, as can be seen in the screenshot above.
+The trackball behavior can also display a small popup, similar to the tooltip, in order to provide more detailed information about the closest points to the trackball line's cross section, as can be seen in the screenshot above.

 The ChartTrackballBehavior exposes three properties and an event.
-These are __ShowTrackInfo__, __ShowIntersectionPoints__, __SnapMode__ and the event is called __TrackInfoUpdated__.
+These properties are __ShowTrackInfo__, __ShowIntersectionPoints__, __SnapMode__ and the event is called __TrackInfoUpdated__.
 ShowTrackInfo and ShowIntersectionPoints enable and disable the popup and the intersection circles respectively.
-It is important to note that the intersection points can be visually modified by ChartSeries' __TrackBallTemplate__ property and can therefore have an arbitrary visualization.
+Note that the intersection points can be visually modified by the ChartSeries __TrackBallTemplate__ property and can therefore have an arbitrary visualization.
 The track info can also be specified as a different template and this can be done with ChartSeries' __TrackInfoTemplate__ property.
-Below is an example of how to modify the track ball and track info templates.
-The color of the track ball line can be modified via RadChartView's __TrackBallLineStyle__ property.
+The code example below shows how to modify the trackball and track info templates.
+The color of the track ballline can be modified via RadChartView's __TrackBallLineStyle__ property.
 It is of type Style and it must target the PolyLine class because the trackball behavior uses a PolyLine internally.
+(COMMENT: In the previous paragraph, should it be TrackInfo templates or track info templates?)
 ## Specifying a custom TrackBallTemplate

 #### __XAML__